 Hometown: Mason City, Iowa Alma Mater: Concordia University, Nebraska

-Jake Adams enters his first season on the Concordia University baseball coaching staff in 2017-18.
+Jake Adams finished his first season on the Concordia University baseball coaching staff in 2017-18.
 He graduated from Concordia in May 2017 after two seasons as a starting outfielder for head coach Ryan Dupic.

 Adams, who spent two years at North Iowa Area Community College, earned GPAC Gold Glove honors in 2016.
 A year later, the native of Mason City, Iowa, garnered honorable mention All-GPAC accolades and was named a CoSIDA Academic All-District selection and a NAIA Scholar-Athlete.
 In his two seasons as a Bulldog, Adams batted .294 with seven home runs and 61 RBIs.
 His three-run homer on May 15, 2017, helped Concordia to its first-ever national tournament win.
 Adams was a member of the 2017 GPAC regular-season championship team.